Confy-Code/plsql_window_functions_28945_ISINGIZWE/README.md

 ### 3.2 LEFT JOIN
-In our case, this retrieved the customers who didn't buy anything(inactive customers)
+In our case, this retrieved the customers who didn't buy anything(inactive customers).
+Here we assume that these customers bought our products in a certain period of time BEFORE the recording of these transactions.
+They don't buy for us anymore

     SELECT c.customer_name, r.region_name
     FROM customers c